typelevel/fs2/docs/guide.md

 FS2 streams are segmented internally for performance.
 You can construct an individual stream segment using `Stream.segment`, which accepts an `fs2.Segment` and lots of functions in the library are segment-aware and/or try to preserve segments when possible.

 Segments are potentially infinite and support lazy, fused operations.
-A `Chunk` is a specialized segment that's finite and supports efficient indexed based lookup of elements.
+A `Chunk` is a strict, finite sequence of values that supports efficient indexed based lookup of elements.
+A chunk can be lifted to a segment via `Segment.chunk(c)` or `c.toSegment`.

 ```scala
 scala> import fs2.Chunk